flashcordon/big-history/Histoire-système-solaire.md

 temperature of Venus at the surface level is well above the boiling point of water, at altitudes sufficiently high in the atmosphere, the temperature moderates to a level low enough that bacteria would be able to survive.
 Unfortunately, this proposal, although audacious, would not work in the real world due to the thickness of atmosphere
+- When
+Sagan first proposed terraforming Venus by "seeding" algae into the clouds in 1961, Venus was though to be much more Earthlike than it is now known to be.
+We now know that the temperature of Venus is significantly hotter, the atmospheric pressure tremendously higher, and the chemical environment a lot harsher,
+- Three decades after his original proposal, Sagan conceded that his concept for terraforming Venus with atmospheric microbes was naïve.
+In Pale Blue Dot8 he wrote:
+“Here's the fatal flaw: In 1961, I thought the atmospheric pressure at the surface of Venus was a few bars ...
+We now know it to be 90 bars, so if the scheme worked, the result would be a surface buried in hundreds of meters of fine graphite, and an atmosphere made of 65 bars of almost pure molecular oxygen.
+Whether we would first implode under the atmospheric pressure or spontaneously burst into flames in all that oxygen is open to question.
+However, long before so much oxygen could build up, the graphite would spontaneously burn back into CO2, short-circuiting the process."
+- Fogg also points out that, even if it were possible to engineer organisms to sequester the carbon dioxide from the Venus atmosphere, the process would take between eleven thousand and 1.1 million years, depending on how optimistic one is about how efficient photosynthesis could be made to become6
+- In the fifty years since Sagan’s original concept, many other proposals for terraforming Venus have been analyzed6,9,10.
+These terraforming concepts require removal of the majority (99%) of the Venus atmosphere (and conversion of the remainder to an infrared-transparent gas).
+The amount of atmosphere that must be removed is large: terraforming would require removal of about 500 quintillion kilograms of excess carbon dioxide.
+Proposed ways to do this include chemically combining or sequestering the atmosphere, or by physical removal technologies.
+The energies, and the amount of gas to be processed, are daunting
+- A. Chemical Sequestering
+Chemically sequestering the atmosphere could be done if the carbon dioxide is combined with surface rock to form carbonate rock such as dolomite
+-

 ## Missions vers Vénus